What happens when I make a complaint?

 - We have deemed your complaint request or behaviour as unreasonable

-If you remain unhappy with the decision, you can request that your complaint is reviewed by a senior officer, usually a director not previously involved with your complaint, or by a complaint panel involving a Catalyst resident.
+If you remain unhappy with the decision, you can request that your complaint is reviewed.
 A member of our complaints team will discuss these options with you.

 You must ask for your complaint to be reviewed within 21 days of receiving the complaint review response.